okgrow/meteor-image-upload/examples/app/README-example-app.md

 Use Heroku.
 You can't use Meteor.com's deployment environment because it does not support GraphicsMagick.
-(We have a [branch](https://github.com/okgrow/meteor-image-upload/tree/heroku-deploy) that contains the example app at the root which makes this easier, we only merge one way from master to that branch.)
+(We have a [branch](https://github.com/okgrow/meteor-image-upload/tree/heroku-deploy) that contains the example app at the root for deploying to Heroku, we only merge one way from master to that branch.)

-TODO
-====

-* Spinner when an image on a post is still processing